kite-sdk/kite/cdk-data/src/site/markdown/guide.md

     Dataset users = repo.create("users",
       new DatasetDescriptor.Builder()
         .schema(Resources.getResource("Users.avsc"))
-        .get()
+        .build()
     );

-An instance of `Dataset` acts as a factory for both reader and writer streams, as well as for accessors that permit random reads and writes (discussed in the next section).
+An instance of `Dataset` acts as a factory for both reader and writer streams.
 Each implementation is free to produce stream implementations that make sense for the underlying storage system.
 The `FileSystemDataset` implementation, for example, produces streams that read from, or write to, Avro data files or Parquet files